msclock/cmake-registry/README.md

 }
 ```

-There is an [example](https://github.com/msclock/cpp-scaffold) can refer.
+There is a real [example](https://github.com/msclock/cpp-scaffold).